+7 Total

+Without With

+Over- Over-

-Per Share Total
+Per Share Allotment Allotment

-Public offering price \$ \$
+Public offering price \$ \$ \$

-Underwriting discounts and commissions \$ \$
+Underwriting discounts and commissions \$ \$ \$

-Proceeds, before expenses, to us \$ \$
+Proceeds, before expenses, to us \$ \$ \$

-We estimate that the total expenses of the offering, and the concurrent common stock offering, excluding the underwriting discount, will be approximately \$130,000, which amount includes up to \$ that we have agreed to reimburse the underwriter for its fees and expenses, and such expenses are payable by us.
+We estimate that the total expenses of the offering, and the concurrent Series A Preferred Stock offering, excluding the underwriting discount and commissions, will be approximately \$, which amount includes up to \$ that we have agreed to reimburse the underwriter for its fees and expenses, and such expenses are payable by us.

-The underwriter proposes to offer the shares of Series A Preferred Stock to the public at the public offering price set forth on the cover of this prospectus supplement.
+The underwriter proposes to offer the shares of common stock to the public at the public offering price set forth on the cover of this prospectus supplement.
 If all of the shares are not sold at the public offering price, the underwriter may change the offering price and other selling terms.